Creating Custom Lighting in Unity’s Shader Graph with Universal Render Pipeline

 Looking at your scene now, it will be difficult to see any highlights.
 We’ve neglected smoothness, which controls how focused the specular highlight is.

-function.
+Open CustomLighting.hlsl.
+Add a float field for smoothness in CustomLightingData and update the custom function wrapper.
+In CustomLightHandling, tighten the specular dot by taking it to a power related to smoothness, defined by GetSmoothnessPower function.
 It transforms a value ranging from 0 to 1 on an exponential curve, but the math is ultimately arbitrary.
 You can edit it as needed.
 This results in a higher smoothness value shrinking the specular highlight.

-Before moving on, add a specular approximation for the node preview windows to CalculateCustomLighting
+Before moving on, add a specular approximation for the node preview windows to CalculateCustomLighting.

 Back in the CustomLighting subgraph, add a float smoothness property to the custom function and a corresponding graph property.